nick-kuhn/mlx_week6_discos/README.md

 If this is to gpu-heavy, drop the reward evaluation:
 `uv run -m model.train --config configs/finetune_balanced.yaml --verbose-evals`

+### Inference
+`uv run model/inference.py --snippet-file "my-snippets.txt"`
+For formatting of the snippets see `snippets.txt`

 ### To Load the reddit TLDR summarization dataset:
 ```
 from transformers import AutoTokenizer, AutoModelForCausalLM